Skip to content

 What is negative space?

+It’s tempting to compare negative space to an optical illusion, but it’s far smarter and more functional than that.
 In design, negative space is the process of subtraction.
 It’s a technique designers use to apply meaning where there would otherwise be empty space.

 Negative space simply refers to the blank space that surrounds solid elements within any logo.
 You can also see it in the WWF logo (check out how much of the Panda isn’t really there at all), NBC (spot the peacock?), and Toblerone (look out for the bear).